Bias-Related Incidents and/or Hate Crimes

 Westchester – Room 133: 914-367-3420

 In accordance with Section 6436 of the New York State Education Law, and in order to inform the Fordham community about bias-related crime prevention and reporting procedures, the Associate Vice President for Public Safety provides a series of presentations on student safety, residence hall safety, reporting procedures, and the types, definitions, and penalties of bias-related crimes.
-In addition, public safety procedures and the availability of counseling and support services are discussed with incoming students and their parents at New Student Orientation and through Freshman Core Programming.
+In addition, public safety procedures and the availability of counseling and support services are discussed with incoming students and their parents at New Student Orientation and through First Year Core Programming.
 Students are informed about events that affect their personal safety and the safety of the Fordham community through Public Safety Alerts and in the student press.
 Key staff in residential life, public safety, student life and student services are trained to respond to bias-related incidents, hate crimes and other crimes reported on campus.